Lehrhaus Judaica Adult Education

 Zoom Instructions & Etiquette

-New to zoom?
+New to Zoom?
 Learn more about how to get started.
 You can also get more info on Zoom’s support page.
 To protect the sacred nature of our services, classes, & programs, please note:

 - All classes & programs will be locked at their start time.
 Please arrive 10 minutes early.